 The set of subgroups of any infinite countable group $\Gamma$ is a closed subset of a Cantor space, hence is Polish.
 Cantor-Bendixson theory leads to a decomposition of the space of subgroup $\Sub(\Gamma)$ of $\Gamma$ into a closed subspace without isolated points called the \textbf{perfect kernel} and denoted by $\mathcal{K}(\Gamma)$ and a countable set.
 We are interested in the computation of the perfect kernel and the dynamics induced by the action by conjugation of $\Gamma$ on it.

 In the case of finitely generated groups, finite index subgroups are isolated.
 Hence, one has the following inclusion:

 where $\Sub_{[\infty]}(\Gamma)$ denotes the set of subgroups of $\Gamma$ that have infinite index.
 Hence understanding when the previous inclusion is an equality is a natural question.
-In \cite{totipotent}, the authors observed that equality holds in the case of non abelian free groups.
+In \cite{totipotent}, the authors observed that equality holds in the case of non-abelian free groups.
 The authors of \cite{AG} proved that infinite ended groups also satisfy this equality.
-In the case of non solvable Baumslag-Solitar groups $\BS(m,n)$, equality holds if and only if $|m| \neq |n|$ (\textit{cf.} \cite{solitar}).
+In the case of non-solvable Baumslag-Solitar groups $\BS(m,n)$, equality holds if and only if $|m| \neq |n|$ (\textit{cf.} \cite{solitar1}).
 More generally, a subgroup of $\BS(m,n)$ lies in the perfect kernel if and only if its graph of groups decomposition given by its action on the Bass-Serre tree $\mathcal{A}$ induced by the standard presentation is infinite.